JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-1/index.md

 };
 ```

 On the first render of our `App` component, the `games` array will be empty.
 Then when the promise returned by `getGames` resolves, the `games` array contains all our games, and they will be displayed in a very basic manner.
-For more details: [Using the State Hook](https://reactjs.org/docs/hooks-state.html), [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html), [Hooks API Reference](https://reactjs.org/docs/hooks-reference.html).

 ### 2. Custom React Hook